justinlocsei/chiton/README.md

 The following management commands are available:

 * `chiton_dump_fixtures`: Create or update fixture files for core data.
-* `chiton_ensure_superuser`: Ensure that a superuser exists with an email, username, and password provided as arguments.
+* `chiton_ensure_superuser_exists`: Ensure that a superuser exists with an email, username, and password provided as arguments.
 * `chiton_load_fixtures`: Load all fixtures for core data.
 * `chiton_refresh_affiliate_items`: Update the local cache of items from the affiliate APIs
 * `chiton_refresh_cache`: Clear the cache and prime it